Rhode Island · Statewide Landlord-Tenant Law

 How much notice must a Rhode Island landlord give before entering?

 Under Rhode Island General Laws section 34-18-26 a landlord must give at least two days’ notice of intent to enter, except in an emergency or where notice is impracticable, and entry must be at reasonable times for a legitimate purpose.
-Many landlords give twenty-four hours or more as best practice.
-Genuine emergencies such as fire, flood, or a gas leak allow entry without notice.
+Twenty-four hours is not enough – two days is the statutory floor, so the twenty-four-hour figure carried by many out-of-state templates is below Rhode Island’s requirement.
+Genuine emergencies such as fire, flood, or a gas leak allow entry without notice, and section 34-18-45 gives the tenant injunctive relief or the right to terminate for an unlawful entry, with costs and attorney’s fees to the prevailing party.

 What is the maximum late fee in Rhode Island?